thatpixelguy/milesandkilo/manual.md

 # Manual

-*Note: This manual is currently a work in progress.
-After I finish writing it up, I'll add a few short videos to demonstrate a variety of techniques you can use in the game.*
+*Note: This manual is currently a work in progress.*

 ## Part 1: Jumping